-Carrying out specific tests on plant or machinery to determine operational serviceability in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 Maintain safe and healthy working practices when carrying out specific tests or plant or machinery to determine operational serviceability.
-3.1 Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when carrying out specific tests on plant or machinery to determine operational serviceability.
-3.2 Comply with information relating to specific risks to health when carrying out specific tests on plant or machinery to determine operational serviceability.
+Carrying out specific tests on plant or machinery to determine operational serviceability in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 Maintain safe and health working practices when carrying out specific tests plant or machinery to determine operational serviceability. equipment (if applicable) safely to carry out the activity 3.2 Comply with information relating to specific risks to health when carrying out specific tests on plant or machinery to determine operational serviceability.
 3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to carrying out specific tests on plant or machinery to determine operational serviceability and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
-4 Select the required quantity and quality of resources for the methods of work to 4.1 Select resources associated with own work in relation to materials, components, fixings/fittings, tools, equipment and consumables. carry out specific tests on plant or machinery to determine operational serviceability.
+4 Select the required quan and quality of resources the methods of work to or materials, components, fixings/fittings, tools, equipment and consumables. carry out specific tests on plant or machinery to determine operational serviceability.
 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: consumables fixings and fittings hand tools, portable power tools, specialist test equipment and ancillary equipment.
 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.

-Tit le: Carrying out specific tests on plant or machinery to determine operational serviceability in the workplace Learning outcomes Assessment criteria The e learner will be a ble to: The le earner can: 4 4 Continued 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
+Titl le: Carrying out specific tests on plant or machinery to determine operational serviceability in the workplace Learning outcomes Assessment criteria The e learner will be a ible to: The le earner can: 4 4 Continued 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.5 Describe any potential hazards associated with the resources and methods of work.
 4.6 Describe how to calculate quantity, length, volume, area and wastage associated with the method/procedure to conduct specific tests on plant or machinery to determine operational serviceability.
 5 to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. plant or mach • 5.2 Minimise damage and maintain a clean work space. determine ope serviceability. erational 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-6 the allocated time when 6.1 Demonstrate completion of the work within the allocated time. carrying out specific tests of plant or machinery to determine operational serviceability. inery to 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme.
+6 the allocated time when 6.1 Demonstrate completion of the work within the allocated time. carrying out specific tests on plant or machinery to determine operational serviceability. inery to 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme.